punnSoft/monoploy_demo_project/README.md

 Consider: The player's balance can be negative.
 Players do not go bankrupt.

 You can play 200 rounds with a maximum of 8 players.

+Winner is the player with the highest balance at the end.

 ### Rules
 For this demo project I focused with the following rules on the Go, Luxury Tax, Income Tax, GoToPrison, TrainStations, "The Strip" and "Hoover dam" squares to the board: